 - 1/4 cup soy sauce I used Bragg’s liquid aminos

 - 3 tbsp rice vinegar

 - 2 inch ginger

-- In Instant Pot, add water, maple syrup or honey, soy sauce, rice vinegar, garlic and ginger.
+- In Instant Pot, add water, maple syrup or honey, soy sauce, rice vinegar, garlic, ginger and chicken.

-- After 10 or 20 minutes, Instant Pot will beep, display will say OFF and now it needs to bring pressure down before you can open it, which will be indicated by a dropped down float valve.
+- After 10 or 20 minutes, Instant Pot will beep and display will say OFF.
 Wait 5 minutes and then turn pressure valve to Venting position to release remaining pressure.

 - Serve with brown rice or quinoa, garnished with sesame seeds and green onion.

 - Store: Refrigerate in an airtight container for up to 5 days.